I paint for the feeling. The color is how I get there.

 Hi, I’m Kristy —

 A Pacific Northwest artist, photographer, and graphic designer who has been making things her whole life.
+Making art is how I process the world — the good and the hard.

 My grandfather was a painter.
 His work hung throughout the house I grew up in, and his birds were everywhere — distinctive, slightly stylized, full of character.
 I didn’t realize until I was well into my own practice how deeply those paintings had taken root in me.
 When I started painting birds myself, they came out with the same spirit: not strictly realistic, not fully abstract, but unmistakably themselves.
 My birds are mine now — evolved through my own eye and palette and process — but the lineage runs straight back to him.